 Getting Around Bangkok

-Bangkok is a massive city, but like New York City, we would not recommend renting a car and driving in Bangkok.
+Bangkok is a massive city, and much like New York City, we would not recommend renting a car and driving in Bangkok.
 Why?
 For one, driving in Bangkok requires a level of aggressive driving skills that many of us simply do not have.

 You’ll be sharing the road with tuk tuks and motorcycles that weave in and out of traffic, drive on the shoulder of the road and seem to play by their own traffic rules.